We1337/University-Management-System-PHP-MySQL-Project/docs/admin/admin_class_updateAttendance()_docs.md

 - `$atten` (array): An associative array with student `st_id` as keys and updated attendance values (`present` or `absent`) as values.
 ___
 ### Flow
-1. The method establishes a database connection.
+1. Get the database connection using the `getConnection` method from the parent class.
-2. It iterates over each student in the `$atten` array.
+2. Iterate over each student in the `$atten` array.
-3. For each student, it prepares an SQL query to update the attendance in the `attn` table.
+3. Prepare an SQL query to update the attendance record for the current student on the given date.
-4. The student's attendance value, student ID, and date are bound as parameters to the prepared statement.
+4. Bind the attendance value, student ID, and date to the prepared statement.
-5. The prepared statement is executed.
+5. Execute the query and store the result.
-6. If the execution is successful for all students, the method returns `true`; otherwise, it returns `false`.
+6. If the update fails for any student, return `false`.
+7. If all updates are successful, return `true`.
+8. If any exception occurs during the process, log the error and return `false`.
 ___
 ### Outputs
-- `true` if the update is successful.
+- `true` if all attendance updates are successful.
-- `false` if there is a database error or if the update fails.
+- `false` if any update fails or if an exception occurs during the process.
 ___